This is Swelife

 - Sweden offers good conditions for sustainable growth and international competitiveness in the life science sector

-- Citizens of Sweden have access to innovative, equal and personalised healthcare
+- Citizens of Sweden have access to innovative, equal, and people-centred care

-Swelife facilitates and accelerates innovation and collaboration in Life Science – from ideas to societal benefits
+Swelife facilitates and accelerates innovation and collaboration within life science – from ideas to benefits for society.

 More than 100 organisations from healthcare, academia and industry in Sweden currently support Swelife.